home-assistant/home-assistant.io/source/_integrations/iskra.markdown

 ## Sensors

-The integration provides detailed information about power, current, and voltage for each phase, as well as energy counters.
+The integration provides detailed information about power, current, and voltage for each phase.
 The data is updated every minute.

 | Name                | Unit | Description                                                                 |
 | ------------------- | ---- | :-------------------------------------------------------------------------- |